 playground (2017 - 2018)

 We all suffer from some form of addiction.
-For most of us it is manageable and mild and does not lead to ultimate ruin, like the addiction to always be right. but for others it can be fatal.
+For most of us it is manageable and mild and does not lead to ultimate ruin. but for others it can be fatal.
 Here, the homeless woman is in an opulent nightclub, a place she would never be allowed to enter, the nightclub in her mind being the last thing she sees, wanting to be visible yet remaining invisible.

 Playground I